Program for Law & Society

 Cornell College's liberal arts program, with its emphasis on educating students to read critically, reason effectively, and communicate clearly, has a history of preparing students to succeed in law school and as legal professionals.
 Consistent with the best advice of law schools themselves, Cornell has no formal "pre-law" major and no specific list of required courses.

 Pre-law students complete academic majors across the range of disciplines available on campus.
 Recent graduates have majored in politics, economics and business, biology, women's studies, English, philosophy, ethnic studies, history, sociology, and kinesiology.

-The co-curricular aspects of the Center for Law and Society complement the exceptional liberal arts education at the College.
-These activities include:
+Sheryl Stoll '70 and Judge Aleta Trauger '68 were instrumental in the development of Cornell's pre-law initiative.
+The Program for Law and Society complement the exceptional liberal arts education at the College.
+These opportunities include:

 - Mentoring opportunities with Cornell alumni and friends

 - Preparation for law school admissions, including an on-campus LSAT prep course

 - An undergraduate chapter of Phi Alpha Delta international law fraternity